Hi, I’m Tristan Kromer and I help product teams go fast.

-To do this, we apply lean startup principles and break down big problems in small steps.
+To do this, my team and I apply lean startup principles and break down big problems in small steps.

-For larger companies and governments, my team at TriKro LLC and I coach teams on an ongoing basis and help design Innovation Ecosystems.
+For larger companies and governments, my team at Kromatic and I coach teams on an ongoing basis and help design Innovation Ecosystems.

 (Here comes the self-promotional part…)